trappergor/cpp-docs.ru-ru/docs/porting/visual-cpp-change-history-2003-2015.md

     ```

--   В Visual C++ в Visual Studio 2013 результат sizeof(S2) в x64 — 48, но в предыдущих выпусках он равен 32. Чтобы получить значение 32 в Visual C++ в Visual Studio 2013 для x64, добавьте фиктивный базовый класс, обладающий виртуальной функцией:
+-   In Visual C++ in Visual Studio 2013, the result of sizeof(S2) on x64 is 48, but in previous releases, it evaluates to 32.
+To make this evaluate to 32 in Visual C++ in Visual Studio 2013 for x64, add a dummy base class that has a virtual function:

     ```cpp
     __declspec(align(16)) struct S1 {